stanford-ppl/Delite/README.md

     virtualization-lms-core only depends on scala-virtualized.

+33. You should be able to build successfully with Build->Make Project

-33. Create a local.properties file inside the Delite folder with the following lines.
+34. Create a local.properties file inside the Delite folder with the following lines.
 Replace the paths with ones that apply to your system

         #Project local properties
         #Sun Oct 03 18:46:56 PDT 2010
         scala.virtualized.home=../scala-virtualized
         virtualization_lms_core.home=../virtualization-lms-core

-34. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
+35. Create a local.properties file inside the virtualization-lms-core folder with the following lines.
 Replace the paths with ones that apply to your system

         #Project local properties
         #Sun Oct 03 18:46:56 PDT 2010
         scala.virtualized.home=../scala-virtualized

-35. You should be able to build successfully with Build->Make Project
+36. You should be able to run sbt from the Delite directory.

 ### Short and sweet instructions